Carmelo Borg Pisani: Early life

-Borg Pisani was a supporter of fascism.
+Borg Pisani was a supporter of Fascism.
 In 1935, he unsuccessfully tried to embark as a volunteer for the fascist war in Ethiopia.

 Between 1939 and 1940, he joined the Gruppi Universitari Fascisti and then the Partito Nazionale Fascista.

 During World War II

-After the entry of Italy in the Second World War on 10 June 1940, Borg Pisani renounced his British citizenship, returning his British passport through the American embassy (which represented British interests in Rome).
+After the entry of Italy into the Second World War on 10 June 1940, Borg Pisani renounced his British citizenship, returning his British passport through the American embassy (which represented British interests in Rome).
 Yet he never formally requested nor obtained Italian citizenship, despite later serving in the Italian army.

 He also wrote a letter to Mussolini to volunteer for service, but was refused by the Italian Army due to his strong myopia.
-Thanks to recommendations, including Biscottini's, Pisani was admitted into the blackshirts, the fascist militia, and later also joined the Servizio Informazioni Militari, the military intelligence.
-With the blackshirts he participated in the Italian occupation of Kefallinia in Greece, where he was injured.
+Thanks to recommendations, including Biscottini's, Pisani was admitted into the Blackshirts, the fascist militia, and later also joined the Servizio Informazioni Militari, the military intelligence.
+With the Blackshirts he participated in the Italian occupation of Kefallinia in Greece, where he was injured.

 Together with other Maltese irredentists he then attended the military school of Messina.

 On 18 May 1942, Borg Pisani volunteered for an espionage mission to Malta, to check British defences and help prepare for the planned Axis invasion of the island (Operation Herkules).
-He disembarked at the Dingli Cliffs in Ras id-Dawwara, and transferred all his rations to a cave that he knew well from his youth.
+He disembarked at the Dingli Cliffs in Ras id-Dawwara and transferred all his rations to a cave that he knew well from his youth.
 Unusually inclement weather and a rough sea, however, washed all his possessions away within 48 hours, and he proved unable to climb the cliffs.
 He was forced to wave down a local boat.
 Upon rescue by a British patrol boat, he was brought to the naval hospital RNH Mtarfa.